 |#2||NordVPN with [70% Discount]|

-This guide highlights the best VPN services for 2020 based on the latest test results and analysis.
-We do not accept sponsorships or ads from any product or service.
+This guide highlights the best VPN services for 2020 based on in-depth test results and analysis.
+We are not sponsored by any VPNs and have no ownership stake in these services.

 With so many different VPNs on the market – all promising to keep you secure and anonymous – how can you find the best VPN service for your unique needs?
 Sorting through the noise is increasingly difficult with all the new VPNs coming online and dozens of overnight experts making dubious recommendations.

 In testing and researching hundreds VPN services over the past five years, I’ve found that most VPNs fail when put to the test.
 Here are three common problems: